For all inquiries, scheduling, rescheduling, or cancellations, please contact info@ethostrainingchi.com or call/text 312-877-5881. Thanks!

 Acupuncture and Traditional Chinese Medicine

-Traditional Chinese Medicine (TCM) has been practiced for over 2,000 years.
-During acupuncture, a primary modality of TCM, hair-thin needles are used to direct blood flow and restore balance within the body, which helps to support our innate healing responses.
-Acupuncture is known to reduce inflammation, alleviate pain, regulate hormones, balance emotions, and positively influence the nervous system.
-While acupuncture is immensely beneficial as a standalone practice, complementary modalities of TCM may be offered such as herbal medicine, gua sha, fire cupping, tui na, moxibustion, and more.
-As a holistic therapy, each patient’s treatment will be tailored to their specific needs.
-The practitioner will work alongside the patient to create a treatment plan that aims to both resolve symptoms and improve the patient's overall condition.
-Acupuncture can assist those looking to address:
+Traditional Chinese Medicine (TCM) is a medical system that is over 2,000 years old, indigenous to East Asia.
+A primary modality of TCM is acupuncture, hair-thin needles used to direct blood flow and restore balance within the body.
+Acupuncture is known to help reduce inflammation, alleviate pain, regulate hormones, process emotions and balance the nervous system, and support our innate healing abilities.
+Complementary modalities of TCM may be offered such as gua sha, fire cupping, tui na, moxibustion, and dietary and herbal medicine prescriptions.
+Each patient’s treatment is tailored to their individual needs.
+The clinician will work alongside the patient to create a treatment plan that aims to both resolve symptoms and improve the patient's overall condition.

 • Emotional health, stress, anxiety, and/or depression